causiq/logary/README.md

 ## Why?

-Logary is a high-performance, structured logging library which you can do health and metrics for .Net.
+Logary is a high-performance, structured logging library which you can use to do health checks and metrics for .Net.

- - Full support for Structured Logging and tracing following OpenTelemetry's specs
+ - Full support for Structured Logging and tracing following Open Telemetry's specs
  - F# idiomatic code
  - Using C#?
 Then `Logary.CSharp` is for you!
  - Looking for an F# alternative to [`LibLog`](https://github.com/damianh/LibLog)?